Egyptian Health Dept. reports 16 more COVID-19 cases

-SOUTHEAST ILLINOIS (KFVS) - The Egyptian Health Department reported 16 new COVID-19 cases on Saturday, January 30.
+SOUTHEAST ILLINOIS (KFVS) - The Egyptian Health Department reported 16 more COVID-19 cases on Saturday, February 6.

 Saline County